Estimated read time: 4 minutes, 39 seconds

 Capitalize on Cancellations

 Cancellation is a golden opportunity to show your users how much you care about retaining them.
-This is why Amazon.com emails people who cancel Prime membership with a 50% discount offer.
-Amazon is likely looking at the LTV, realizing it’s better to take a renewal at half price than lose the customer altogether.
+This is why Amazon.com emails people who cancel Prime membership with a 50% discount offer to resubscribe.
+Amazon is likely looking at customer LTV, realizing it’s better to take a renewal at half price than lose the customer altogether.

-Your software business can boost retention the same way.
+Software companies can apply this strategy and boost retention in the same way.
 Consider creating tiered discounts for at-risk customers and reaching out at critical points.
-It’s key to preserving the long-term relationships that are essential for SaaS success.
+Preserving these long-term relationships with your customers is critical for scaling your software business.